michaeldunn99/Modern_C_Challenges/Ch2-Numerical-Derivatives/README.md

 # Complex Numerical Derivatives

-This program finds a numerical derivative for the cosine function at a point.
+This program finds an approximate numerical derivative for the cosine function at a point.

 ## Challenge Posed